Mycelium Wallet Review: Open Source Bitcoin Wallet

 Its “External Services” feature enables you to buy bitcoin with SEPA and show debit/credit card buy option.

-Mycelium, like most bitcoin wallets, charges transaction fees.
+Downloading the Mycelium app is free.
+However, like most Bitcoin wallets, Mycelium charges transaction fees.
 The fees are determined by the current condition of the Bitcoin network and the transaction size in bytes.
 The wallet has a dynamic pricing mechanism that determines the right fee based on current network circumstances.
 You will see the Mycelium fee amount before you finish your transaction.
 It’s worth noting that greater costs often result in faster transaction confirmations, while smaller fees may take longer.
 Mycelium also provides a “custom fee” option, which lets customers to manually determine the fee for their transaction.

 Is Mycelium wallet safe and legit?

-Mycelium has been around for a long time (since 2008) and has a track record of security and reliability.
+Mycelium app has been around for a long time (since 2008) and has a track record of security and reliability.
 It is a non-custodial wallet, meaning you have complete control over your private keys.
 This is a much safer approach than custodial wallets, where a third party holds your keys and can potentially mismanage or lose them.
 It offers various security features like PIN protection, TOR network support to mask IP address and location, and cold storage integration, enhancing its privacy and making it less vulnerable to attacks compared to other software wallets.
-Additionally, the wallet’s code is open-source and audited and direct download (APK file) is available.
-Finally, no ID required or any other data collection procedures and all third-party services can be manually turned off.
+Additionally, it is an open source non custodial wallet and direct download (APK file) is available.
+Finally, no ID is required or any other data collection procedures and all third-party services can be manually turned off.

 Mycelium is a hot wallet, meaning it is not as secure as a hardware wallet, which stores your private keys offline to reduce the risk of cyberattacks.